kieranknowles1/nixcfg/readme.md

 Wayland is still quite buggy for me.
 I've had issues with flickering and Proton games don't seem to work at all.
 Stick with X11 for now.
 Your choice will persist between reboots.

+Status June 2024: Wayland causes flickering in Skyrim when there's dropped frames, which I think is due to double buffering.
+The issue occurs on both GNOME Wayland and Hyprland.
+Stick with X11.

 ### Make Sure You Have a User

 It's completely valid syntax to have a system without any usable users.
 Make sure your config